A Manual for Sunday School Teachers in Unitarian Universalist Congregations

 Making a covenant

 Children should have a hand in setting rules for the classroom.
-While you may develop a group consensus over time without a formal procedure, I recommend that you establish a written covenant of behavioral promises in the first session.
-In some cases, you may find that you need to spend an entire session with the children developing behavior guidelines, perhaps even inviting me, as Minister of Religious Education, to sit in and assist all concerned.
+While you may develop a group consensus over time without a formal procedure, I recommend that you establish a written covenant of behavioral promises early in the year.

 There are some non-negotiable rules for everyone in the religious education program.
 You should make these rules clear to the children in age-appropriate ways: